 The house in which the exterior scenes of the movie are filmed, and two other houses nearby, are now a museum complex in Cleveland, Ohio.
-A man in the neighborhood, who’s turned part of his property into parking for museum visitors, told us how much he and his neighbors appreciate the positive impact the movie and museum have had on their community.
+When I visited the complex a man in the neighborhood told me how much he and his neighbors appreciate the positive impact the movie and museum have had on their community.

-The movie is based on a short story from Jean Shepherd’s collection, In God We Trust, All Others Pay Cash.
-I’ll have more about her story next week.
-The Parker family home is based on a home in the author’s hometown of Hammond, Indiana.
-In preparing to adapt Shepherd’s story for film, director Bob Clark selected the Tremont neighborhood primarily because of its proximity to Higbees Department Store on Public Square in Cleveland, eleven blocks away.
+“A Christmas Story” is based on Jean Parker Shepherd’s short story published in his, In God We Trust, All Others Pay Cash.
+The movie Parker family home is based on a home in Shepherd’s hometown of Hammond, Indiana.
+Movie director Bob Clark chose the Cleveland neighborhood primarily because of its proximity to Higbees Department Store on Public Square in Cleveland.
 That is the store we see in the movie.

 So if A Christmas Story can do that for a family and a community, I’m all for it.
 But I do hope Ralphie will be careful.
 Guns are dangerous.

 The now popular movie A Christmas Story owes its existence to a short story in Jean Shepherd’s collection, In God We Trust, All Others Pay Cash.
 Well, that’s part of the story.
 It also owes its existence to a Shepherd radio program Bob Clark heard while driving to pick up his date in Miami.